 About the Guitar

-The guitar appears to be derived from earlier instruments known in ancient India and Central Asia as the Sitara.
-The oldest known iconographic representation of an instrument displaying all the essential features of a guitar being played is a 3300 year old stone carving of a Hittite bard.
-The modern word, guitar, was adopted into English from Spanish guitarra, derived from the Latin word cithara, which in turn was derived from the earlier Greek word kithara, which perhaps derives from Persian sihtar.
-Sihtar itself is related to the Indian instrument, the sitar.
+The guitar likely derives from an instrument known in ancient India and central Asia as the sitara.
+The origin of the word "guitar" is long and complex: It's believed it was adopted into English from the Spanish word guitarra, which is derived from the Latin word cithara, itself derived from the earlier Greek word kithara, which perhaps derives from Persian sihtar.

 Evidence suggests that guitar-like instruments originated over 3000 years ago, but the modern guitar is descended from the Roman cithara, which, once brought to what is now Spain, developed into the oud.
 The six-string Scandinavian lute may also be an early predecessor.

 Starting in the 16th century, you start to see stringed instruments more closely resembling the modern guitar.
 The Spanish vihuela or "viola da mano," had lute-style tuning and a guitar-like body and was a vital element in the transition from Renaissance-style lutes to modern-day guitars.
 The vihuela did not last long, though, waning in popularity before the turn of the century.
 After the vihuela came the five-course Baroque guitar, popular throughout Europe until the 18th century.
 The six-string guitar we know and love probably originated in the late 18th century with Gaetano Vinaccia, whose Naples, Italy workshop was known for its unique six-string models.

 Small changes to the body, strings, and frets happened over the course of the next 200 years, but it wasn't until the 1930's that any drastic changes to the guitar were made: In 1936, George Beauchamp patented the first electric guitar.